Swammers8/swammers8.github.io/assets/pg/amaterasu/writeup.md

 ![image.png](image%207.png)

 The web page returns in json and tells us it is running `Python File Server REST API v2.5`.
-What sticks out to me is the `GET /file-list?dir=/tmp`.
-Let’s try that out:
+What sticks out to me is the `GET /file-list?dir=/tmp` and `POST /file-upload`.
+Let’s try the first one out:

 ![image.png](image%208.png)

 Hmmm very interesting.
-It reminisces of a normal linux tmp directory.
+It reminisces of a normal linux `tmp` directory.
 So I tried to list another directory:

 ![image.png](image%209.png)